Funding Opportunities for Master’s Students

 - What is the Master’s Tuition Scholarship (MTS) and who is eligible?

 Excluding the MPH, students in most other master’s programs that exceed 4 terms may qualify to receive up to a 75% tuition scholarship in the 2nd year of their program.
-Students should contact the academic program manager for their program of interest for information on the MTS.
+However, students in some programs have the option of receiving a 25% reduction in tuition their first year and 50% in their second year.
+Students should contact the academic program manager for their program of interest for information on the MTS. *(Updated March 2021)

 - Do you offer Federal Work-Study?